Stormont powersharing proposals outlined by UK and Irish governments

-The UK and Irish governments are outlining proposals to restore powersharing in Northern Ireland to the main Stormont parties.
+The UK and Irish governments have outlined their proposals to restore powersharing in Northern Ireland to Stormont’s two main parties.

-The meetings at Stormont House in Belfast come at a pivotal moment in efforts to resurrect the defunct institutions.

-It is understood the DUP and Sinn Fein were orally briefed on the text of the document late on Wednesday afternoon, with the three smaller parties – the SDLP, Ulster Unionists and Alliance – then invited in for their own individual briefings.
+The DUP and Sinn Fein were briefed on the governments’ suggested blueprint for breaking the three-year deadlock on Wednesday afternoon.

+The significant step in the talks process did not lead to an immediate breakthrough, instead prompting a series of further meetings at Stormont House that were expected to extend long into the night.

+They are urging the parties to sign-up to the agreement ahead of Monday’s talks deadline.

+On that day, legislation to give civil servants extra powers to run the region’s troubled public services expires and the UK government assumes a legal duty to call a fresh Assembly election.

-The developments took place amid a strike by nurses in Northern Ireland’s crisis-hit health service.
+The latest developments at Stormont took place amid a strike by nurses in Northern Ireland’s health service.

+Earlier in the day, Secretary of State for Northern Ireland Julian Smith and Irish Foreign Affairs minister Simon Coveney convened two roundtable meetings of all five parties.

 If I was to stop working for three years I would not be getting paid, I think politicians here really have to step up to the mark, speak up for us and support us because we do not know what else to do